tailsmonster/My-MLFW-Hyprland/README.md

 Ths script supports the following distributions:
 * Arch Linux (+ Arch Linux based distros e.g., EndeavourOS, Manjaro, ...)
-* Fedora Linux
-* Nobara Linux
-* more to come soon...

 ## Documentation (Wiki)

 You can find the complete documentation of the ML4W Dotfiles in the Wiki. <b>[Open the Wiki here](https://github.com/mylinuxforwork/hyprland-starter/wiki)</b>

 ## Installation

-You can install the Hyprland Starter on real hardware (bare metal) or test it first in a Virtual Machine based on QEMU/KVM with activated 3D acceleration.

 Just copy the following command into your terminal and execute.